garciarasines/garciarasines.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "Adversarial issues in reliability"
+title: "Empirical Bayes and selective inference"
 collection: publications
-excerpt: 'With David Ríos'
+excerpt: 'Alastair Young'
-date: 2018-10-01
+date: 2022-10-01
-venue: 'European Journal of Operational Research'
+venue: 'Journal of the Indian Institute of Science'

 ---